davidosomething/dotfiles/vim/README.md

 ### Python Settings

+See [bootstrap/pyenv] for a scripted version of this

 - Using `pyenv`, install python 3+.
 - Set up a virtualenv using `pyenv-virtualenv`: `pyenv virtualenv neovim3`
 - Activate the virtualenv `pyenv activate neovim3`